How To Help Your Students When Comparing Fractions, Decimals, And Percentages

 - Solve problems involving all of the above

-What your child needs to know about fractions, decimals and percentages in Year 4
+What children need to know about fractions, decimals and percentages in Year 4

 In Year 4, your child will be introduced to decimals alongside learning more about fractions.